Last updated March, 2018.

 My answer is, because meditating will show you that those problems, struggles, and suffering aren't caused by external circumstances.
 And, trying to find lasting happiness by controlling and fixing everything "out there" will only keep you on the roller coaster, lurching from one extreme to the next.

 Meditating and mindfulness, however, help you get off the roller coaster.
-If you're ready, we've got a free guide that will help you start.

 note - another way to re-frame the above discussion is to use the analogy of "treating the symptoms, not the disease."
 External circumstances are the symptoms, your compulsive mind (and non-stop mental noise) is the disease.
 You can treat the symptoms (i.e., change your external circumstances), but it won't cure the disease.